jamesncox/the-boredinator/src/notes.md

 [x] Implement remember user preference for light/dark mode

 [x] Image on full screen is not behaving correctly.
 Need to set a min or max width.

+[x] Incorporate /activities/:activityId functionality for clicking on a specefic activity.
+Better web practices for navigating browser history and can navigate directly to an activity